system76/docs/content/ending-frozen-applications.md

 ## Closing Frozen Processes, Applications, and Desktops

-Linux offers many methods to end hanging or frozen processes.
-The `gnome-system-monitor` provides a GUI process management application with features similar to the Windows Task Manager, while the `kill` command can end single or multiple processes from the Terminal.
+Linux offers many methods to stop hanging or frozen processes.
+The System Monitor provides a GUI process management application with features similar to the Windows Task Manager, while the `kill` command can end single or multiple processes from the Terminal.

 >Caution: Suddenly terminating processes can result in unwanted data loss or system stability issues.

 ## Close Specific Applications or Windows

-### Using gnome-system-monitor (GUI)
+### Using System Monitor (GUI)

-The gnome-system-monitor comes prepackaged in Pop!_OS.
+The System Monitor comes prepackaged in Pop!\_OS.
 This application provides a GUI interface and functionality similar to the Windows Task Manager.

 1. Press <kbd>Super</kbd> + <kbd>T</kbd> to launch a Terminal session.
 2. Enter `gnome-system-monitor` and hit <kbd>Enter</kbd>.